by Aytekin Tank

-Customers definitely don’t want to feel like their personal or financial information is at risk when they do business with your organization.
+Customers definitely don’t want to feel like their personal or financial information is at risk when they do business with your organisation.

-We recently connected with an event planning organization that embeds our forms on their site.
+We recently connected with an event planning organisation that embeds our forms on their site.
 They use the “white label” functionality (which removes our logos) to present a unified brand experience for customers.
-The registration and booking forms only reflect the university or government organization that’s running the event.
+The registration and booking forms only reflect the university or government organisation that’s running the event.

 It’s a quick customization process — and instead of hand-coding each new form, they simply clone a previous version, make the necessary changes, and adapt it for the new event.

 4. Mobile operations

 The world has gone mobile.
 There’s little you can’t do with a phone and a wi-fi connection (or a good data package).

 As of 2017, adults in the U.S. spend nearly 3 hours per day using mobile apps — and that number is continually increasing.

 So many people use mobile devices to shop, travel, communicate, and even order lunch that it’s easy to forget that some of the world still operates offline.

 Reijn Security, for example, has a field team that visits customers to determine, for example, how many cameras or meters of cable they need for a new security system.

 In the past, the field team scribbled all the details on clipboards while assessing the site.
 Once Reijn embedded a custom form on their site, the field reps were free to ditch the paper and use their mobile devices.